Executive Summary by Kristen Crane and Ian Huckabee

 Are Bratz Dolls a Negative Influence on Little Girls?

 I remember when I was a little girl, oh about 11 years old, I had a really good friend named Chris.
-My family was poor and my mom didn't really much, but Chris' mom did!
+My family was poor and my mom didn't really dress up much, but Chris' mom did!
 She had the feather boas, the high heel slides with the feather puffs and tassels, along with the most glamorous dresses.
-Boy did her mom have some !
+Boy did her mom have some sexy dresses!
 We would try to dress up as sexy and as glamorous as we possibly could.
-We would put on make-up, jewelry, fishnet stockings, heels, boas, sequined, silk, taffeta or other , put up our hair and just have a ball!
+We would put on make-up, jewelry, fishnet stockings, heels, boas, sequined, silk, taffeta or other fancy dresses, put up our hair and just have a ball!
 When my daughter was a little girl, I used to let her dress up in my clothes, but I didn't have any fancy or sexy dresses for her to play with.
 The question is: "Are Bratz Girls a Negative Influence on Little Girls?"
 The key here is parents need to instill morals in their children and let them know that characters like Bratz Girls are only make believe; and that girls their age really don't dress that way or wear make-up unless they are "playing" dress-up.
 Did you know that playing dress-up is a natural part of a young girl's life?

 Bratz Forever?
 Green Building is Coming, But Slowly